koenrane/KR-new-site/content/understanding-and-controlling-a-maze-solving-policy-network.md

     ![](https://assets.turntrout.com/static/images/posts/cr9dhux7svjb1tw5ojzd.avif)
     <br/>Figure: The 16x16 residual channel at `block2.res1.resadd_out`.
 The plot shows the nonzero activations present halfway through the network due to the presence of a pixel in the top-left.

-    This is because the convolutional nature of the network, and the kernel sizes and strides in particular, mean that convolutional layers can only pass messages one "square" at a time.
-There's no global attention at all, and no dense linear layers until the very end of the forward pass.
+     Due to the convolutional nature of the network (and the kernel sizes and strides in particular), that convolutional layers can only pass messages one "square" at a time.
+There's no global attention at all, and no dense linear layers until the end of the forward pass.

     If the cheese were in the middle of the observation, the cheese pixels would affect $10\times 10=100$ activations in this channel at this layer.